RohanSaxena7/HTML5/README.md

 # HTML5
-This repository has collections of webpages created during the length of this course 1- Alerts in HTML
+This repository has collections of webpages created during the length of this course 1- A webpage about the Gaming department of VIT Bhopal 2- Alerts in HTML
-2- Local Instance in HTML
+3- Local Instance in HTML
 3- Required Field in HTML
 4- Let vs Var in HTML
 5- Loops in HTML